catseye/Tamsin/doc/Tamsin.markdown

 Productions can be written that don't look at the input.
 A rule may also consist of the keyword `return`, followed a _term_; this expression simply evaluates to that term and returns it.
-(More on terms later; for now, think of them as strings.)
+(More on terms later; for now, think of them as strings without any quotes around them.)

 So, the following program always outputs `blerp`, no matter what the input is.